-(Certainly governments do take actions to reduce harm or otherwise improve the lives of the people.
+(Certainly governments, corporations and other organizations do take actions to reduce harm or otherwise improve the lives of the people.
 This is often, even typically, the result of political action by citizens.
 This post gives examples.)

 Biden ramps up fight against corruption Dylan Tokar Wall Street Journal June 4, 2021